Equal Pay Amendment Act 2025: People's Select Committee

 In August 2025, several former female Members of Parliament opposed to the pay equity changes established an unofficial "People's Select Committee" to consider evidence that was not obtained by the Government during the passage of the Equal Pay Amendment Act.
 Former legislators involved in the People's Select Committee included former National MPs Marilyn Waring, Jackie Blue, Jo Hayes and Belinda Vernon, Labour MPs Nanaia Mahuta, Lianne Dalziel, Steve Chadwick and Lynne Pillay, NZ First MP Ria Bond and Green MP Sue Bradford.
 In response to the People's Select Committee, Workplace Minister van Velden defended the Government's pay equality legislation and said the Committee was not part of formal parliamentary process.
+On 24 February 2026, the committee released its report, which described the passage of the Equal Pay Amendment Act 2025 as a "flagrant and significant abuse of power."
+The committee disputed the Government's claim that the previous pay equity scheme was unworkable and praised the former programme as "world leading" and "full of checks and balances."
+In response to criticism, Van Velden described the new scheme as "simple and robust" and said it focused solely on sex-based discrimination.

+United Nations investigation

+On 6 May 2026 the Pay Equity Coalition Aotearoa, a coalition of 20 groups, filed a complaint with the United Nations.
+They asked the UN to investigate whether the New Zealand government's amendments to pay equity amounted to systemic discrimination against women.